TerryJCZhang/BeyondMemorization/README.md

 - `*_results.json` and `*_scores.json` files in `CLOZEonRealMathPapers/` record per-model outputs and aggregated scores.
 - Notebooks in `ValidationExp1-CLOZEusingAbstracts/` demonstrate analysis and reproduction of reported metrics.

-Notes

-- This validation is intentionally narrower than the main experiment and uses smaller inputs to make rapid iteration and manual checking feasible for reviewers.
+This validation is intentionally narrower than the main experiment and uses smaller inputs to make rapid inspection and manual checking easier for reviewers.

 -------------------------------------------------------------------------------